-<Response>
+<Response> We removed the claim “highly domestication-sensitive isolates” and are rephrasing this as “domestication-associated isolates”.
+Further, we utilized the previously suggested bootstraps and repeated the analysis on the individual isolates using these same bootstraps as suggested.
+This is now relayed with the following text “To assess whether isolates could appear domestication-associated due to random chance, we bootstrapped assignment of plant accessions to domestication groups.
+We randomly drew three genotypes from the domesticated and wild groupings and assigned them to a new pseudo-wild grouping.
+The other six genotypes were assigned as a pseudo-domesticated grouping and the model was rerun.
+This bootstrapping was repeated 100 times with each representing a random draw.
+We used these to repeat the individual isolate models.
+96 of the 100 bootstraps identified no isolates with domestication sensitivity and the other four bootstraps identified only 2 isolates showing significant domestication association (FDR <0.01).
+Therefore, our individual isolate observations are in the 96th percentile.
+While this is suggestive, a more precise estimate of isolate x domestication interactions would require larger experiments using either more replication or additional plant genotypes.”
+We hope that this helps to clarify what we did and did not find and better relays the reality of the data.

 Related to the above, if the two isolates reported as "highly domestication-sensitive" are eliminated from the data set, is there any significant signal of domestication sensitivity left in the remaining set of 93 isolates?
 What happens to the 3.5% of genetic variation attributable to domestication?

-<Response>
+<Response> We repeated the analysis as suggested and this is now included as follows " We tested this by removing the two highly domestication-sensitive isolates and rerunning the model, and found that some domestication effect is retained.”
+We added this to the text at line 410, and reported the full model outputs in Supplemental Data Set 4.

 5. Lines 717-720; 738-740.
 It is typical to treat terms such as experiment, block, individual plant, leaf, and leaflet as random effects in linear models.
 (A fixed effect is one I could reproduce in a new experiment, e.g. isolate and plant accession; a random one is an effect I could not reproduce, e.g. experiment and block).
 What is the justification for treating them as fixed effects.
 The authors state that "significance of individual terms in the model did not change" but they do not provide documentation of that point.
 In particular, they do not show us how the estimated percentages of the variance accounted for by the different terms changes.
 Table 1 should contain the results from a conventional analysis (experiment and block as random effects) rather than an unconventional analysis.
 And in the ANOVA analysis of isolates sensitive to domestication, are the same 2 isolates identified if experiment is treated as a random effect (line 363).

-<Response>
+<Response> We have rebuilt the model and Table as suggested by both reviewers.
+We hope that this helps to clarify.
+We freely admit that this Table has been bounced around by reviewers at other locations and we do fully agree that the blend of fixed and random effects as suggested by both reviewers is the most appropriate.

 6. Zhang et al 2017 presents data on lesion sizes on Arabidopsis for all these isolates.
 Including data on the correlation between lesion sizes on Arabidopsis and tomato would provide a fuller picture of the genetic underpinnings of virulence in Botrytis.
 It would be especially informative know if any of the SNPs presented in Figure 4 are also significantly associated with variation in virulence against Arabidopsis.